Ferret Care SheetMustela putorius furo

 |Health Issue||Symptoms or Causes||Suggested Action|

 |Health IssueDiarrhea||Symptoms or Causes Loose stools caused by poor diet, stress, internal parasites, unclean housing, ingestion of a foreign object, presence of a hairball in the gastrointestinal (GI) tract, or GI tract infection with viruses, bacteria or parasites.||Suggested ActionConsult with a veterinarian to determine cause and treatment.|

 |Health IssueEar mites||Symptoms or CausesParasite that causes itching and brownish discharge in ears.||Suggested ActionConsult a veterinarian for treatment.|

-|Health IssueUpper respiratory infection||Symptoms or CausesSymptoms include crusty eyes, nasal discharge and labored breathing.||Suggested ActionConsult with a veterinarian for diagnosis and treatment.
+|Health IssueRespiratory tract infection||Symptoms or CausesSymptoms include crusty eyes, sneezing, coughing, nasal discharge and labored breathing.||Suggested ActionConsult a veterinarian for diagnosis and treatment.
 Isolate anyone in your house who may have the human influenza virus (flu), as ferrets are susceptible to contracting this illness from people.|

 |Health IssueAdrenal gland disorder||Symptoms or CausesLoss of hair; itchy skin; swelling of vulva in females; swelling of prostate in males causing straining and inability to urinate.||Suggested ActionConsult a veterinarian.|

 Go to the Centers for Disease Control at cdc.gov/healthypets for more information about small animals and disease.

 Note: The information in this Care Sheet is not a substitute for veterinary care.
-If you need additional information, please refer to the sources on the following page or contact your veterinarian as appropriate.
+If you need additional information, please contact your veterinarian.